reactos/reactos/reactos/boot/bootdata/readme.txt

 ========================
-ReactOS Version 0.2.x
+ReactOS Version 0.3.x
-Updated March 11th, 2004
+Updated November 30, 2006
 ========================

 1. What is ReactOS?